PhD in Spanish Literature. ABD. Purdue University. West Lafayette, IN. Expected May 2020.

 “Primed for Reading: Thematic Suggestion and Microrrelatos.”
 Currently in data analysis phase.

 “The Effects of Studying L2 Literature on Students’ Theory of Mind.”
-Data collection phase through Fall 2018.
+Second round of data collection phase through Fall 2019.

 “Embodied Cognition and Conceptual Metaphors in the Graphic Novel Arrugas.”